+- Crash frequency

-Crash rate
+- Crash rate

+- Excess proportions of specific crash types

-Other-Signs needing improvement can be identified during a SAFETAP review or a Highway Safety Investigation.
+- Other-Signs needing improvement can be identified during a SAFETAP review or a Highway Safety Investigation.
 Some regions have implemented a replacement program where signs are replaced on a defined schedule.

+- Relative severity index